The PressureWorx fuel module control system has everything needed to provide a stand-alone, OE-type returnless fuel system.

 Base fuel pressures at idle are typically between 42-60psi, but the VaporWorx controller has much greater range if needed.

-For a constant fuel pressure system, like that for all GM naturally aspirated LS and LT series engines, a 60psi pressure is typically used.
+For a constant fuel pressure system, like that for all GM naturally aspirated LS and LT series engines, a 60psi constant pressure is typically used.
 For supercharged applications either a constant or MAP referenced fuel pressure can be used depending on how the ECM is tuned.
+If starting with a fresh supercharged build where injector data must be put into the ECM, manifold referenced fuel pressure is recommended.

-VaporWorx recommends using a MAP referenced fuel pressure on large fuel injected systems to allow injector duty cycles to be increased at idle/cruise, hence allowing greater tuning capability.
+VaporWorx recommends using a MAP referenced fuel pressure on supercharged large fuel injected systems to allow injector duty cycles to be increased at idle/cruise, hence allowing greater injector calibration capability.
 MAP referenced fuel pressure also reduces the at idle power requirements by 2/3 vs traditional return type fuel systems.

 The PressureWorx Fuel Module Controller system includes these standard features: